Family driven off road and children thrown from car in 'racial motivated' road rage attack

-A young Auckland man has admitted a prolonged and vicious "racially motivated" road rage attack on a family which saw him ram their car off the road, sending two children flying through the air.
+A young man has admitted a prolonged and vicious "racially motivated" road rage attack on a family in which he rammed their car off the road, sending two children flying through the air.

 Fraser Milne, 21, appeared today in the High Court at Auckland before Justice Sally Fitzgerald where he pleaded guilty to dangerous driving, injuring with intent to cause grievous bodily harm and four charges of injuring with reckless disregard for safety.

-He was convicted and will be sentenced in July.
+The Paeroa man was convicted and will be sentenced in July.

-In March last year a Chinese-New Zealand family, including their two children aged 12 and 10, were enjoying a day out picking blueberries near Auckland.
+In March last year a Chinese-New Zealand family, including their two children aged 12 and 10, were enjoying a Sunday day out picking blueberries and driving around the Awhitu Peninsula near Auckland.

 A family friend was also in the car.

-However, as Milne was driving over a hill he passed the Chinese family's car.
+However, as Milne was driving over a hill and passed the family's car he was forced to swerve to avoid a collision, court documents provided to the Herald show.

-He was forced to swerve to avoid a collision, believing the family had crossed over to his side of the road, and drove into a drain and struck a fence.
+Believing the family had crossed over to his side of the road, Milne was forced to drive into a drain and struck a fence.

+Angered, Milne turned his car around and chased the family.
 He passed them at speed before doing a u-turn to cut them off.

-He then left his car to confront the family and demanded they pay for the damage to his car.
+He then confronted the family and demanded they pay for the damage to his car.

 Milne, angry, shouting and swearing, also told them he belonged to a gang and was going to kill them.

-The family attempted to call police but had trouble with the reception so returned to their car and left.
+The family attempted to call police but the phone reception was poor so they returned to their car and fled.

 But, as they looked in the rear view mirror they noticed Milne following them, quickly catching up.

-The family stopped their car due to Milne's erratic driving.
+The family were forced to stop their car due to Milne's erratic driving.

-But Milne ramped up his threats as he approached the family's car with his blue-nosed pit bull dog.
+Milne ramped up his threats as he approached the family's car with his blue-nosed pit bull dog.

-Afraid, the family locked themselves in the car, while Milne began hitting the car and yelled that his dog was going to eat the family.
+Afraid, the family locked themselves in the vehicle, as Milne began hitting the car and yelled that his dog was going to eat the family.

-The family quickly drove away again.
+The terrified family quickly fled again.

-However, Milne's rage would return after he went to a group of shops and vented his anger to several people present.
+After abusing the family, he drove to a nearby group of shops and vented his anger to several locals.

 He said Asians were "taking over the country" and "f**king Asians" had damaged his car.